 - Run analytics or view performance metrics in real time

-As websites and applications become increasingly complex, and as more devices come online, the need for the edge is only expected to grow, with IDC predicting that 70% of companies will be carrying out some level of data processing at the edge of the network by 2023.
+As websites and applications become increasingly complex, and as more devices come online, the need for the edge is only expected to grow, with IDC predicting that “by 2023, over 50% of new enterprise infrastructure deployed will be at the edge rather than the corporate datacenter.”
 For more information on how edge computing is disrupting the market, check out this article on the Main Trends for Edge Computing.

 What is an Edge Network?